 Engine Air Filter

-The vehicle’s engine air filter traps dirt particles that can cause damage to engine cylinders, cylinder walls, pistons, piston rings and bearings, leading to the engine losing power.
+The vehicle’s engine air filter traps dirt particles.
+These particles can cause damage to engine cylinders, cylinder walls, pistons, piston rings and bearings.
+This leads to the engine losing power.
 The air filter also plays a critical role in keeping pollutants from contaminating the airflow sensor on fuel-injected cars.
-A normal wear item that requires regular checks and replacement, an air filter should be inspected at each oil change and replaced annually or when showing other signs of contamination.
+A normal wear item that requires regular checks and replacement.
+An air filter should be inspected at each oil change and replaced annually or when showing other signs of contamination.

 Cabin Air Filter

 The cabin air filter is responsible for cleaning the air entering the passenger compartment.
-Under normal circumstances, it helps trap pollen, bacteria, dust and exhaust gases that may find their way into a vehicle’s heating, ventilation and air conditioning (HVAC) system, compromising interior air quality and damaging the system.
-Most cabin air filters are accessed through the panel in the HVAC housing, which may be under the hood or placed within the interior of the vehicle.
+Under normal circumstances, it helps trap pollen, bacteria, dust and exhaust gases.
+These may find their way into a vehicle’s heating, ventilation and air conditioning (HVAC) system, compromising interior air quality and damaging the system.
+Most cabin air filters are accessed through the panel in the HVAC housing.
+Which may be under the hood or placed within the interior of the vehicle.
 A cabin air filter should not be cleaned and reinstalled.
 Instead, it should be replaced every 12,000 to 15,000 miles or per the owner’s manual.

-To help motorists “be car care aware,” the Car Care Council has free tools on available on its website, including a personalized service schedule, an 80-page Car Care Guide in English and Spanish.
+To help motorists “be car care aware,” the Car Care Council has free tools available on its website.
+Including a personalized service schedule, an 80-page Car Care Guide in English and Spanish.

 Roadmaster remanufactures engines to supply quality customer satisfaction and has been doing so since 1953.

 Call us now for any parts or engines you’re looking for at 800-447-9899 or email us.

 Finally, take a look at our dependable remanufactured engine process.